 HQT 8 All children including PP children will have high quality guided reading sessions to enable children to make very good progress with their reading from their starting points.
 Children will have access to high quality QFWT in all subjects ensuring that they will be able to make good progress from their starting points.
 Standard of teaching is deemed to be good or better and is validated in external monitoring and from internal monitoring.
-CPD is given by the Reading lead in order to enable Guided reading to be very effective enabling children to develop all their reading skills.
+Significant Impact: Evaluation both internal and external including CSP and Local authority shows that there has been consistently good QFWT CPD is given by the Reading lead in order to enable Guided reading to be very effective enabling children to develop all their reading skills.
 All children including PP improve their Benchmarking assessment levels and make good progress from their previous years assessment.
+Significant Impact: CPD has been given to whole school for Reading changes in Guided reading and priority reading.
+PP funding has enabled release time to be given for staff to work with each other and to develop a clear sequence for Guided Reading.
+Reading results across the school have been good and both KS1 and KS2 attainment has been consistently above national averages.

-CPD development for reading has been given and through joint work with St Mary's Guided Reading in KS2 changed to develop a clearer sequence, with a focus on clear skills.
+CPD development for reading has was given and through joint work with St Mary's Guided Reading in KS2 changed to develop a clearer sequence, with a focus on clear skills.
 Impact of new guided reading to be measured as system introduced in January 2023.